nykolai-d/k-nearest-neighbor_1/README.md

 # k-nearest-neighbor_1
-The algorithm k-nearest-neighbor with an anonymus data set, in Python.
+The algorithm k-nearest-neighbor with an anonymous data set, in Python.